mongodb/selected-tests/README.md

 ```
   --verbose                       Show logs.

-  --after TEXT                    The date to begin analyzing the project at - has to be an iso date.
+  --after-project-commit TEXT     The commit sha at which to start analyzing commits of the project.
-                                  Example: 2019-10-11T19:10:38
                                   [required]

   --source-file-regex TEXT        Regex to determine which source files the mappings will be created for.